biicode/docs/c++/dependencies.rst

 *  ``erincatto/box2d:10`` and ``diego/glfw:1``.
 |
-Write your preferred versions on your ``biicode.conf`` and biicode will use those versions on your project:
+Write your preferred versions in your ``biicode.conf`` and biicode will use those versions in your project:

 .. code-block:: text